Private & Small Group Tours to Serbia

 Our tailor-made itineraries also offer a fantastic way to take the reins on moulding your holiday into what you want it to be.
 Whether you want to spend more time in specific Serbia destinations, or you’re looking to see as much as you possibly can, we can craft whatever you desire.

 As Seen in…

-his phase of the country’s history relates back to outside influences during the irrepressible drive of the Serb people to re-establish their independence from the Ottoman Empire which ruled over the region for nearly 500 years.
-The latter’s stamp is on much of the architecture and the delicious repasts such as grilled kebabs and moussaka, as well as the pervading coffee ritual which is very much a Turkish inheritance.
+This phase of the country’s history is a result of the influence that seeped into Serbia during the irrepressible drive of the Serb people to re-establish their independence from the Ottoman Empire, which ruled over the region for nearly 500 years.
+The Ottoman rule is remembered throughout Serbia, having left its mark on much of the architecture and the delicious repasts that are eaten here, including grilled kebabs and moussaka, as well as the prominent coffee rituals, which are very much a Turkish inheritance.

-Prior to their arrival, the medieval heyday of Serbia in the 14th century led to the creation of magnificent citadels, such as at Golubac which stood sentinel over the Djerdap Gorge’s Iron Gates where the Danube plunges for 100km before heading into once hostile Romania to the east.
-Since the 9th century, the country practised Orthodoxy and the architects of this – St. Cyril and St Methodius – are commemorated ubiquitously in the surviving medieval Orthodox monasteries.
+Before their arrival, the medieval heyday of Serbia in the 14th century led to the creation of magnificent citadels, such as at Golubac which stood sentinel over the Djerdap Gorge’s Iron Gates where the Danube plunges for 100km before heading into once hostile Romania to the east.
+Since the 9th century, the country practised Orthodoxy and the architects of this – St. Cyril and St. Methodius – are commemorated ubiquitously in the surviving medieval Orthodox monasteries.

-Serbia is truly a place which offers a window on a bewildering range of epochs and civilisations and provides a huge draw to a land which remains, for most, inscrutable and undiscovered.
+Therefore, Serbia is truly a place which offers a window into a bewildering range of epochs, civilisations, influences, and historic reigns, providing a huge draw to a land which remains, for most, inscrutable and undiscovered.

 FAQs About Tourism in Serbia